pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 - **Keywords** — which architectures the package is tested on
 - **Use constraints** — restricting valid Use flag combinations

-The number of valid configurations is combinatorially enormous.
+None of these declarations stands alone.
+Enabling a USE flag on one package activates extra dependencies; those dependencies carry their own flags, slots, and keyword restrictions; a slot chosen deep in the graph can invalidate a version chosen near the top.
 This is not a bug — it is the point.
 Gentoo's power comes from this configurability.
-But it also means that reasoning about Gentoo packages is reasoning about a large, richly structured constraint space.
+But it also means that reasoning about Gentoo packages is reasoning about a large, richly structured constraint space — not merely walking a dependency graph.

 ### Architectures and keywords